Gallery

 Trees

-In the micro meteorological study, the calculation of irrigation needs was performed by examining the climatic characteristics, and diversified based on the exposure of the facades and the distribution of vegetation on the floors".
+In the micrometeorological study, irrigation needs were calculated by examining the climatic characteristics, and diversified based on the exposure of the facades and the distribution of vegetation on the floors.
 (Source: barrecaelavarra.it)

-From an architectural point of view, the project stands out for the articulation of the volumes and the dynamic composition of the loggias, which protrude irregularly from the main elevations.
-This allows for an effective distribution of the plant masses and guarantees the solar radiation necessary for the plants, as well as offering a high degree of privacy and comfort to the inhabitants.
+Architecturally, the project stands out for its articulation of volumes and the dynamic composition of the loggias, which jut out irregularly from the main elevations.
+This allows for an effective distribution of plant masses and ensures the necessary solar radiation for the plants, while also offering a high degree of privacy and comfort for the residents.

 The photographic gallery documents the whole and the details of the work, highlighting the relationship between architecture and vegetation and the insertion of the intervention into the surrounding urban context.